dbRaevn/covid19/README.md

      - National new cases, new deaths interval now daily (was 7-day average)
  - **14/10/2022**
    - Update datasource *ACT - Website*
-	 - Daily data for the following: New cases, New RAT cases, New PCR cases, Active cases
+	 - Daily data now available for the following: New cases, New RAT cases, New PCR cases, Active cases

 ### Information Available by state